ICML2019Submission4307/pytorch-kaldi/README.md

   * [TED-LIUM tutorial](#TED-LIUM-tutorial)

-## Introduction
-The PyTorch-Kaldi project aims to bridge the gap between the Kaldi and the PyTorch toolkits, trying to inherit the efficiency of Kaldi and the flexibility of PyTorch.
-PyTorch-Kaldi is not only a simple interface between these software, but it embeds several useful features for developing modern speech recognizers.
-For instance, the code is specifically designed to naturally plug-in user-defined acoustic models.
-As an alternative, users can exploit several pre-implemented neural networks that can be customized using intuitive configuration files.
-PyTorch-Kaldi supports multiple feature and label streams as well as combinations of neural networks, enabling the use of complex neural architectures.
-The toolkit is publicly-released along with a rich documentation and is designed to properly work locally or on HPC clusters.

-Some features of the new version of the PyTorch-Kaldi toolkit:

-- Easy interface with Kaldi.
-- Easy plug-in of user-defined models.
-- Several pre-implemented models (MLP, CNN, RNN, LSTM, GRU, Li-GRU, SincNet).
-- Natural implementation of complex models based on multiple features, labels, and neural architectures.
-- Easy and flexible configuration files.
-- Automatic recovery from the last processed chunk.
-- Automatic chunking and context expansions of the input features.
-- Multi-GPU training.
-- Designed to work locally or on HPC clusters.
-- Tutorials on TIMIT and Librispeech Datasets.

 ## Prerequisites
 1. If not already done, install Kaldi (http://kaldi-asr.org/).
 As suggested during the installation, do not forget to add the path of the Kaldi binaries into $HOME/.bashrc.
 For instace, make sure that .bashrc contains the following paths:
 ```